 When we first approached the scene, I observed the long trail of meat hanging down the branch, seen here extending towards the lower left corner of the frame, and wondered what it was.
 Obviously too long to be the baboon’s tail, it was in fact the intestines….

 The images were captured from the safety of a safari vehicle which the leopard mostly ignored.
-Like most of the wildlife in the Delta, the leopard has seen such vehicles before and doesn't recognize it as either food nor as a threat and so ignores it.
-The wildlife here is of course protected from hunting.
-Fortunately this means it's possible it get reasonably close without disturbing the wildlife nor influencing its behaviour.
+Like most of the wildlife in the Delta, the leopard has seen such vehicles before and doesn’t recognize it as either food or as a threat and so ignores it.
+The wildlife here is of course protected from hunting, which means it’s possible to get reasonably close without disturbing the wildlife nor influencing its behaviour.
 This leopard was approximately 15 metres from our vehicle at the time.

 There are several considerations when photographing leopards, mostly relating to the fact that they are generally seen in trees.
 The first challenge is getting a clear view through the branches, twigs and leaves.
 This is where a smart safari vehicle driver is important to position the vehicle as well as possible.
 The second issue is the light.
 Often the background will be open sky and so it’s difficult to avoid a bright or “hot” background, overcast conditions should they occur are a blessing.
 Further, being in a tree means that the light falling on the scene will be broken or dappled.
 A slight movement, even just turning its head, will move the leopard’s face from brightly lit to shaded.